Stark16/Cynapto_Task/README.md

          * To change the Input video path, or output video path, once can find the variables mentioned inside the script along with more details on them.

-Here is the general approach towards achieving the primary objective of the assignment:
+> **Here is the general approach towards achieving the primary objective of the assignment**:

 1. `efficient_face_recognition.py` is the main python script that performs the said AIM of the assignment.
 2. It reads the `Input_video.mp4` video file frame by frame then stores it into a `numpy` list of BGR image sequnce of each frame of the video.